-Getting pre-approved for a mortgage entails the bank or mortgage lender reviewing a borrower's credit standing in order to determine if he or she qualifies to borrow.
+With the competition for purchasing a home in today's market still very high given the low inventory numbers, you need all the advantages you can get.
+Choosing to get pre-approved for a mortgage loan is one way to gain such an edge.
+Mortgage loan pre-approval entails the lender reviewing a borrower's credit standing to determine if they qualify for the loan.
 Home buyers often get pre-approved prior to making an offer on a house, making their offer more likely to be accepted.

 What do you need to get pre-approved for a mortgage?

-Before getting pre-approved, NASB will need to review your current credit standing.
+Credit score report - Before getting pre-approved, lenders will need to review your current credit standing.
 Your credit report details your full credit history, including payments on revolving accounts (i.e.: credit cards) and installment accounts (i.e.: car loans).
 This report also includes information found from public records including tax liens and judgments.

 Why is getting pre-approved important?